jdpoveda/Sandbox-android-app/README.md

 Search for these comments in the app to check the steps needed to implement that feature:

+// ****ViewBindingFragment - Use view binding to replace findViewById for Fragments (Jetpack ViewBinding)

+// ****ViewBindingActivity - Use view binding to replace findViewById for Activities (Jetpack ViewBinding)

 // ****ViewModel - Create ViewModel and connect with View and repository.
 (Jetpack LiveData, ViewModel)

 // ****Transformations - Use Transformations to apply changes to existing LiveData variables in one single line.